 Take a Road Trip

 Iceland is best explored from behind the wheel.
 The country’s main road, called the Ring Road or Route One, is considered one of the best road trips on Earth.
 Pick up a car rental in Reykjavik and travel the road to reach Iceland’s more secluded and unspoiled areas.

-This year, Iceland opened its first official tour route, the Arctic Coast Way.
+in 2019, Iceland opened its first official tour route, the Arctic Coast Way.
 This road winds along Iceland’s North Coast to bring travelers to the country’s most authentic and unspoiled areas.